bcole808/wp-social-metrics-tracker/src/readme.txt

 = What social networks are measured? =

-Facebook, Twitter, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr are available for tracking.
+Facebook, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr are available for tracking.
 By default, not all of the data sources are enabled in order to optimize performance out of the box.
 You can enable or disable tracking of data from any of these social networks by going to the API Connections Settings page in the plugin configuration area.
 It is recommended to only turn on the networks where your visitors are actively sharing content in order to conserve server resources when fetching data.

+= Why is Twitter not available? =

+In November of 2015, Twitter officially removed their API which provided share counts of URLS on Twitter.
+At this time, there is no comparable way to retrieve the number of all-time shares of a URL.
+Please petition with Twitter to create an API for this!

 = What information is sent from my blog to other services? =